-A level Psychology is a two-year course, although students can sit an AS examination in May of the first year of the course.
+A level Psychology is a two-year course.

-Topics studied in Year 1: (AS)
+Topics studied in Year 1:

 Social Influence, Memory, Attachment, Psychopathology (phobias, depression, OCD) and Research Methods.
 Students will also examine the main approaches used by psychologists in the attempt to explain human experience and behaviour.